Video Calls AvailableFree Consultation

 Get a Free Consultation

-Are trucks more dangerous than cars?
+Are truck accidents more dangerous than car accidents?
 Yes.
-NTSB reports show that occupants of trucks are more likely to be killed in accidents than those in cars due to the larger size.
-The increased mass of trucks can lead to more severe outcomes in collisions, as per safety statistics.
-The same factors make trucks more dangerous to those they share the road with.
+NTSB reports show that accidents involving trucks are more likely to be fatal than collisions between cars.
+The increased mass of trucks can also lead to more severe injuries for both drivers.

 Why Truck Accidents Are So Dangerous